yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 ### Transmission

 The 4-speed automatic in these cars is a Mercedes design and is very reliable for an automatic.
-That said most used W124 cars are likely to have enough miles on them to need a transmission rebuild.
+Most used W124 cars are likely to have enough miles on them to need a transmission rebuild.
 A replacement transmission runs about
-$2500 at this time which, given the low cost of the car to begin with, is not really that big of a deal.
-That said, you may be able to find a car that already has a new or rebuild transmission, that is definitely a bonus.
-The previous owner of our E320 had the transmission replaced at about 216k miles.
+$2500 at this time which given the low cost of the car to begin with is not really that big of a deal.
+You may be able to find a car that already has a new or rebuilt transmission, that is definitely a bonus.
+The previous owner of our E320 had the transmission replaced at about 200,000 miles.

 These transmissions can fail in a number of ways but a typical warning sign is difficulty in engaging reverse: if that is happening, a transmission rebuild is coming soon.
-A car with no working reverse definitely needs a transmission.
+A car without working reverse definitely needs a transmission.

 ### Wiring